 Degradation Signatures identification for stack operation diagnostics

-DESIGN adresses the detection of slow and hidden phenomena that nevertheless have strong and detrimental long-term effects on the performance and durability of the SOFC stack.
-The project proposes to study the influence of slowly-damaging conditions on measures performed on the stack sub-components: the Cells and the Single Repeating Units (SRU) and on small stacks.
-Identification of characteristic signatures of these degradation phenomena at the lower level will be subsequently transposed at the stack level, to provide a way to diagnose slow degradation phenomena in a commercial SOFC stack, through appropriate data processing of measures provided by a limited amount of sensors.
+DESIGN sets out on the detection of slow and hidden phenomena that nevertheless have strong and detrimental long-term effects on the performance and durability of the SOFC stack.
+The project proposes to study the influence of slowly-damaging conditions on measures performed on the stack sub-components: the Cells, the Single Repeating Units (SRU) and smaller stacks.
+Identification of characteristic signatures of these degradation phenomena at the lower level will be subsequently transposed at the stack level, to provide a way to diagnose slow degradation phenomena in a commercial SOFC stack, through appropriate data processing of measures provided by limited sensors.

 Organisation: Commissariat à l'Energie Atomique et aux Energies Alternatives (CEA), France